mvakde/mvakde.github.io/blog/new-pareto-frontier-arc-agi.md

 The output grid is placed in the z=3 plane, with the top left token being (0,0,3) The end token is always (0,0,4)

 This allows a clean mapping between the input-output grids as they are placed on top of each other.
 2D RoPE was often discussed among friends (someone implemented recently iirc).
-I think its suboptimal because it makes the transformer figure out the size of grid in a convoluted manner
+I think its suboptimal because it forces the transformer to learn the size of grid in a convoluted manner

 ### Per-task embedding
 A single embedding is used for every pair in a task, whether augmented or not.
 This teaches the model that all pairs follow the same rule, and not to treat augmentations differently.
 The embedding vector is added to all tokens in the sequence.